godot-rust/gdnative-book/src/faq/code.md

 }
 ```

-The assumption with the above code is that `Signaller` is holding data that is too large to be feasible to clone into the signal.
+The assumption with the above code is that `SignalEmitter` is holding data that is too large to be feasible to clone into the signal.
 So the purpose of the signal is to notify other Nodes or Objects that this the data has been updated.

 The problem is that, unless the nodes all connect with the `Object::CONNECT_DEFERRED` flag, they will be notified immediately and will attempt to borrow the data.
 This is the root cause of the `BorrowFailed` error.